matthieuSolente/mso-faux-absolute/README.md

 So here are the properties used to create absolute positioning in Outlook

 ### mso-element-frame-width
 This property will allow us to define the width of our frame.
-The same thing exists for the height, mso-element-height, but we do not need to specify it.
+The same thing exists for the height, mso-element-height, but here we do not need to specify it.
 Using this property will automatically create a tabular structure in Outlook.
 So if we have the following structure:

 ```